 Interestingly, after a careful analysis, it turns out that almost the same quantum rewinding still works in our setting, but for a completely different reason!
 In more detail, its correctness is based on the following key observation about committing to a bit using a perfectly-binding quantum bit commitment scheme: it amounts to an implicit measurement of this bit (due to the perfect binding property) without leaking its value (due to the computational hiding property).
 Intuitively, it can be viewed as a generalization of the standard unitary simulation of measuring a qubit in the standard basis, or the principle of deferred measurement [NC00].
-Thus, as long as the prover has collapsed the quantum state via sending proper quantum bit commitments in its first message, the verifier's measurements of the prover's second message will cause no more collapses.
-In turn, for the purpose of lowerbounding the success probability of the canonical knowledge extractor, we can remove the verifier's measurements of the classical information so that the weak quantum rewinding lemma can be applied.
+Thus, as long as the prover has collapsed the quantum state via sending proper quantum bit commitments in its first message, the verifier's measurements of the success probability of the canonical knowledge extractor, we can remove the verifier's measurements of the classical information so that the weak quantum rewinding lemma can be applied.